hozjan/metaheuristics-similarity-analyzer/README.md

 )
 ```

-In the last step we have to instantiate the `MetaheuristicSimilarityAnalyzer` class and pass it the configured `MetaGA` instance and the gene space of the target algorithm.
+In the last step we have to instantiate the `MetaheuristicsSimilarityAnalyzer` class and pass it the configured `MetaGA` instance and the gene space of the target algorithm.
 Then we simply call the `run_similarity_analysis` method to start the analysis.

 ```python
 from mhsa.tools.metaheuristics_similarity_analyzer import MetaheuristicsSimilarityAnalyzer